FULL RE-OPENING OF SCHOOL FAQs

 Should children bring their book bag each day?

 As these are fabric, we would ask that children don't come in to school with book bags each day.
-We are planning a timetabled, school-wide library day for Tuesdays.
-We will provide children with a week's work of reading books on Tuesdays (which will include books from the classroom and the library) and would ask that these be returned on the following Tuesday.
+We are planning a timetabled, school-wide library day for Fridays.
+We will provide children with a week's work of reading books on Fridays (which will include books from the classroom and the library) and would ask that these be returned on the following Wednesday unless they are being kept for longer.
 Book bags can be brought to school for this reason and just for this reason please.
 For your information, all books that are returned to the school will be stored away from children for 5 days before being returned to classrooms or the library.
-On June 1st, you can bring school reading books with you when dropping children at school.
-There will be a 'bin' for these to place in to along the new one-way walking route - these books will be stored and put into the library ready for the following week.

 Will KS1 children still get their morning snack provided by school?